The Tiger Who Came to Tea … In the Middle of Rural Yorkshire

-To the people of Britain, Holmfirth, 20 miles outside of Manchester, is probably best known as the picturesque setting of Last of the Summer Wine, the BBC sitcom that ran for a staggering 37 years from 1973 to 2010, and is now appropriately credited as being the world’s longest running situation comedy.
-But back in the early 1940s, the village was well known locally as the home of Fenella the Holmfirth Tiger.
+To the people of Britain, Holmfirth, 20 miles outside of Manchester, is probably best known as the picturesque setting of Last of the Summer Wine, the BBC show that ran for a staggering 37 years from 1973 to 2010 and is now appropriately credited as being the world’s longest running sitcom.
+But back in the early 1940s, the village was known locally as the home of Fenella the Holmfirth Tiger.

 Fenella’s story actually begins more than 8000 miles away in South Africa, where she was adopted by a family of circus performers and acrobats from Yorkshire, the Overends, in the late 1930s.
-While touring South Africa with a traveling circus in 1939, the Overend family were offered two newborn circus tiger cubs to rear and eventually incorporate into their act.
-Although one of the cubs died barely a week later, the other—given the name Fenella, or “Feney” for short—survived.
+While touring South Africa with a traveling circus in 1939, the Overend family was offered two newborn circus tiger cubs to rear and eventually incorporate into their act.
+One of the cubs died barely a week later, but the other—given the name Fenella, or “Feney” for short—survived.

-Although she was intended to be a performing tiger—visitors could pay sixpence to sit and pet her while the family was on tour, and she was reportedly worked into the family’s circus performances in a mock wrestling match with her owner—the Overends made sure that she was well cared for: raised on a diet of horsemeat and fish, the family considered her a big family pet rather than just another part of their act.
+Fenella was intended to be a performing tiger.
+Similar to the cub petting operations that still exist in the U.S., visitors could pay sixpence to sit and pet her while the family was on tour.
+She was also worked into the family’s circus performances by staging a mock wrestling match with her owner.
+But though the Overends put the big cat to work, they considered her a beloved family pet rather than just another part of their act.